odmustafa/wix-rest-api-test/README.md

 - Integrated Wix Pricing Plans API to fetch subscription information for contacts
 - Implemented filtering to ensure each contact only displays their own subscription information
 - Added responsive UI elements for better user experience
+- Added birthday and age information display for contacts

 ### Wix API Integration
 - Used Contact V4 API for querying contacts by name
 - Implemented Pricing Plans Orders API to fetch subscription details
 - Added server-side filtering to match subscriptions with the correct contact using member IDs
+- Utilized contact birthdate information from the Wix Contacts API

 ## Setup